Statue of Tom Brady: Design

 Lead sculptor Jeff Buccacio, (Note: Buccacio's prior work includes a statue of Ernest W. Prussman, a Medal of Honor recipient, located in the Brighton neighborhood of Boston.) a native of Natick, Massachusetts, and a lifelong Patriots fan, spent 20,000 hours with his team throughout the process of finalizing the statue.
-The status is considered fairly accurate to Brady's looks.
+The statue is considered fairly accurate to Brady's looks.

 Unveiling

 The 30-minute unveiling ceremony occurred on August 8, 2025, prior to the Patriots preseason opener against the Washington Commanders, with a large crowd in attendance surrounding the plaza along with fans spectating in the stadium.
 Kraft and Brady both spoke at the event, which included Brady throwing a playful jab at his long-time AFC East foe, the New York Jets, stating: "This statue isn't just for Pats fans.
 It will also give Jets fans something to throw their beers at as they leave the stadium every year.
 Probably in the second quarter.
 Maybe in the third."
 A number of Brady's former teammates, family members, and friends were in attendance.